BryceGattis/SDL2DShmup/README.md

 # SDL2DShmup
 A basic 2D shoot 'em up style game made with SDL.

-This version of the game is incomplete as enemies do not yet have the ability to shoot back at the player.
+This version of the game is fully playable.
+There are no UI elements, but the stage resets after ~2 seconds after death.

 ## Controls